ianblenke/docker-adventure/README.md

 	docker build -t ianblenke/adventure .

-Passing any command to this image will run the docker container interactively:

-	docker run -ti --rm -p 3000:3000 ianblenke/adventure adventure

-Alternatively, run this docker container with a wetty tty web interface in the background:
+Run this docker container without any arguments to spawn a wetty tty web interface in the background:

 	docker run -d --name adventure -p 3000:3000 ianblenke/adventure

+Run the /adventure/adventure binary to run adventure interactively in your current terminal:

+	docker run -ti --rm -p 3000:3000 ianblenke/adventure /adventure/adventure

 Now open a web browser to `http://{your docker host}:3000/`